-In the past few years there has been very little or no teaching regarding the leadership or eldership in the church of Christ; and the disciples of Christ, who, in all of their spiritual relationships, experiences, and activities recognize the absolute authority of Christ as the head of the church.
-They also believe that the New Testament contains an authoritative and a complete revelation of God's will to man.
+In the past few years there has been very little or no teaching regarding the leadership or eldership in the church of Christ; and the disciples of Christ, who, in all of their spiritual relationships, experiences, and activities recognize the absolute authority of Christ as the head of the church They also believe that the New Testament contains an authoritative and a complete revelation of God's will to man.
 This was a fundamental doctrine in the primitive church.
 Many times and in many ways this doctrine has been misunderstood and hardly practiced at all.

 In the study of this subject an effort is made to develop a better understanding of the responsibility that is placed on the leaders of a congregation.
-That the supervision and teaching in the church will not be a loose, undirected, every-onein-his-own-way method, but the teaching and supervision may be done in an orderly and constructive way.
-Without an organized, recognized, and a respected leadership nothing but failure, confusion, and a waste of time can be expected
+That the supervision and teaching in the church will not be a loose, undirected, every-one-in-his-own-way method, but the teaching and supervision may be done in an orderly and constructive way.
+Without an organized, recognized, and a respected leadership nothing but failure, confusion, and a waste of time can be expected.

-This is as true in the church as it is in business or with as little bitterness as possible for all conthe government.
-Any work or business involving cerned, is Col. Lewis F. Kosch. a large and varied number of people must have organization, and cannot be successful without in France, Kosch was a classmate of Draft Diclose, intelligent and efficient supervision.
-Today, in this respect. many churches are failing.
+This is as true in the church as it is in business or the government.
+Any work or business involving a large and varied number of people must have organization, and cannot be successful without close, intelligent and efficient supervision.
+Today, in this respect, many churches are failing.